 Your body will change with age.
-The appearance of your breasts will change too.
-You may wish to have your implants replaced or to undergo revision surgery to help maintain your appearance throughout life.
+The appearance of your breasts will change, too.
+You may wish to undergo revision surgery to help maintain your appearance throughout life.
 Contact our office with any of your questions or concerns any time at (618) 288-7855.